 No Match Found

 There is nothing new about staff shortages in healthcare, education, the police and defence, but the coronacrisis has made the mounting problems even clearer.
 According to the latest labour market forecast of the UWV Employee Insurance Agency, the number of vacancies in these sectors is set to rise by 100,000 this year.
 In the meantime, jobs are being lost, especially in temporary employment agencies, the hospitality sector and industry.
-According to the UWV, that will take the count to almost 10.6 million jobs in the Netherlands by the end of this year: a fall of 186,000 in two years.
+According to the UWV, that will take the count to almost 10.6 million jobs in the Netherlands by the end of 2021: a fall of 186,000 in two years.

 Of course, we already know that digitalisation is having a serious impact on the labour market and that jobs are being lost or changing as a result, with other jobs arriving to replace them.
 That creates a need for retraining.
 We need to take a close look at the sectors, companies and organisations that will be shedding a lot of jobs in the near future, and where there is or will be a demand for labour.
 By building a bridge between those two groups, we can move people from one sector to the other, but not without retraining them.

 I feel that a better approach could be taken to this.
 The government and employers are investing heavily in retraining, but the approach is too free and easy.
 Oversight is needed to make sure we only retrain people for sectors where there are jobs or for organisations that need those specific employees.
 Hans Borstlap of the Work Regulation Commission, which published its report on the future of the Dutch labour market just over a year ago, speaks in this context of 'new alliances' between the public and private sectors.

 I agree with Hans Borstlap that we should start out from the needs of employers.
 Where is there a demand for labour?
 Making a link between this and supernumerary labour makes it possible for us to start retraining people according to specific targets.
 And this should only be done if a new job is available for them and they have the motivation to accept it.